bankiru/nginx-metrix/README.md

 }
 ```

+*NOTE 1: You should to take care of security.
+For example to use the allow/deny rules or authorization.*

+*NOTE 2: You can use both methods together.*

 ### See or collect stats

-Stats can be
+Stats can be found at http://mydomain/metrix/ in case of special location.
+Or at http://metrix:81/ in case of separate server configuration.

 Statistics can be viewed in the browser or obtain using various tools.

-Supported formats: `text`(default), `html` and `json`.
+Supported output formats: `text`(default), `html` and `json`.
 Format determines by `Accept` http header or by `format` parameter.

-If you are using existing `server` with special location you will see stats about this vhost.
-If you are using separate `server` stats for all existing (collected) vhosts will be showed.
+By default statistics shows for current virtual host.
+But you can specify `vhosts_filter` parameter (list of strings or lua string pattern).
+List of affected virtual hosts can be obtained by `list_vhosts` query string parameter.
-If you want to see stats about only one you should pass parameter `vhost=yourdomain.com`
+If `vhosts_filter` specified and you want to see stats about only one of vhosts you should pass parameter `vhost=yourdomain.com` in query string.

 Extending
 ---------